intuition-dev/intuSQLn/README.md

-# intuSQLn
+# intuServices

-Like memSQL, but with SQLite and httpRPC+
+Like Nagios, Cacti

+Also SQLite